MAlexJ/example_springboot/web/date_time_parameters/application_level_configuration/readme.md

 * org.springframework.format.datetime.standard.DateTimeFormatterRegistrar
 * org.springframework.format.datetime.DateFormatterRegistrar

-For example, the following Java configuration registers a global yyyyMMdd format:
+###### Convert Date Parameters at the Application Level

+Another way to handle date and time object conversion in Spring is to provide a global configuration.
+By following the official documentation, we should extend the WebMvcConfigurationSupport configuration and its mvcConversionService method:

 ```
 @Configuration
-public class AppConfig {
+public class DateTimeConfig extends WebMvcConfigurationSupport {

     @Bean
+    @Override
-	public FormattingConversionService conversionService() {
+    public FormattingConversionService mvcConversionService() {

-		// Use the DefaultFormattingConversionService but do not register defaults
-		DefaultFormattingConversionService conversionService =
+        DefaultFormattingConversionService conversionService = new DefaultFormattingConversionService(false);
-			new DefaultFormattingConversionService(false);

-		// Ensure @NumberFormat is still supported
-		conversionService.addFormatterForFieldAnnotation(
-			new NumberFormatAnnotationFormatterFactory());

-		// Register JSR-310 date conversion with a specific global format
         DateTimeFormatterRegistrar dateTimeRegistrar = new DateTimeFormatterRegistrar();
-		dateTimeRegistrar.setDateFormatter(DateTimeFormatter.ofPattern("yyyyMMdd"));
+        dateTimeRegistrar.setDateFormatter(DateTimeFormatter.ofPattern("dd.MM.yyyy"));
+        dateTimeRegistrar.setDateTimeFormatter(DateTimeFormatter.ofPattern("dd.MM.yyyy HH:mm:ss"));
         dateTimeRegistrar.registerFormatters(conversionService);

-		// Register date conversion with a specific global format
         DateFormatterRegistrar dateRegistrar = new DateFormatterRegistrar();
-		dateRegistrar.setFormatter(new DateFormatter("yyyyMMdd"));
+        dateRegistrar.setFormatter(new DateFormatter("dd.MM.yyyy"));
         dateRegistrar.registerFormatters(conversionService);

         return conversionService;
     }
 }
 ```

+First, we create DefaultFormattingConversionService with a false parameter, which means Spring won’t register any formatters by default.

+Then we need to register our custom formats for date and date-time parameters.
+We do this by registering two custom formatting registrars.
+The first one, DateTimeFormatterRegistar, will be responsible for parsing the LocalDate and LocaDateTime objects.
+The second one, DateFormattingRegistrar, will handle the Date object.